District of Columbia (until 1871): Choice of location

 Congress determined, in the Residence Act of 1790, that the nation's capital be on the Potomac, between the Anacostia River and today's Williamsport, Maryland, and in a federal district up to 10 miles square.
 The exact location was to be determined by President George Washington, familiar with the area from his nearby home and properties at Mt.
 Vernon, Virginia.

 Its trans-state location reflected a compromise between the Southern and Northern states.
 Virginia lobbied for the selection, an idea opposed by New York and Pennsylvania, both of which had previously housed the nation's capital.
 Maryland, whose State House was older than that of Virginia, and like Virginia a slave state, was chosen as a compromise.
 At Washington's request the City of Alexandria was included in the district, though with the provision that no federal buildings could be built there.
 The new capital district was at about the center of the country.

 About 2/3 of the original district was in Maryland and 1/3 in Virginia, and the wide Potomac in the middle.
 The future district was surveyed in 1791–92; 24 of its surviving stone markers are in Maryland, 12 in Virginia.
-(See Boundary Markers of the original District of Columbia.)
 Washington decided that the capital's location would be located between the mouth of the Anacostia River and Georgetown, which sits at the Potomac's head of navigation.